marcbezem/INF102/programs/fundamentals/README.md

 ## 1 Fundamentals

-A table of programs in this chapter, in which data files it takes as input (algs4-data refers to data files from algs4s web page):
+A table of programs in this chapter, and which data files it takes as input (algs4-data refers to data files from algs4s web page):

 ### Bags Queues and Stacks
 | Program              | Data files    |